Japan 5-7 Day Starter Route Blueprint

 A starter route hub, daily pages, and PDF packs in one product.

-These are the practical files and layers that support the route after you choose the right length.
+These are the practical files and layers that support the route after you choose the right active-day length.

 HUB